 Gary K. Brucker, Jr.

-- Defense of wireless carrier in a half-billion dollar breach of contract action involving cellular towers—dismissed via summary judgment; appeal pending.
+- Defense of wireless carrier in a half-billion dollar breach of contract and fraud action involving cellular tower management—dismissed via summary judgment; affirmed on appeal (unpublished).

 - Defense of retailer in a wage and hour class action involving paid time off dispute—dismissed via summary judgment; affirmed on appeal (unpublished).

-- Defense of litigation support company in parallel false advertising/unfair competition class actions involving billing issue—class certification denied, voluntarily dismissed.
+- Defense of litigation support company in parallel consumer class actions involving billing issue—class certification denied, voluntarily dismissed.

 - Defense of bank in a civil RICO action involving a commercial lending dispute—dismissed via pre-answer motion; no appeal.